Ravnur-Inc/ams-api-replacement-demo-app/docs/data-migration.md

 - Assets: each Asset is a container holding all media-related files, such as videos, captions, and manifests.
 They serve various purposes, from storing video-on-demand content to live streaming outputs.
 - Streaming Locators: builds streaming URLs for client players to stream media from Assets.
 They can be associated with filters, streaming policies, and content key policies.

+> [!Note]
+> Asset Filters: Filters are not migrated by default, but there is a way around it.
+Please contact Ravnur if this option should be included for you.

+Assets contents are not going to be copied or moved from the storage only its metadata will be migrated.
+This process is only a part of a bigger procedure of migration to RMS.
+That's why we recommend to [read it](app-migration.md) before starting migration.

 ## Pre requisites

 1. You need to know your RMS host name and be able to login to the RMS console.
 You can find how to do that using [these instructions](how-to-get-credentials.md).